inchingforward/fable-pixi-template/content/README.md

-# FablePixiTemplate
+# fable-pixi-template

 A Fable Pixi template.

 ## Installing the template

-This template is currently available as a filesystem template.
-To install:

-* Clone the template to your filesystem: `git clone https://github.com/inchingforward/fable-pixi-template`
-* Install the template: `dotnet install -i ./fable-pixi-template/`
+* Install the template: `dotnet install -i Fable.Template.Pixi`

 ## Creating a new app